After sharing here the first 8 best travel tips for a beginners trip to Southeast Asia, it’s time now to unveil the remaining 7 tips. See below:

 #12.
 (Don’t) follow the leader

 Don’t be afraid of not hitting all the must do’s.
-My advice is to combine the must see’s with a good 70% off the beaten track.
+Our advice is to combine the must see’s with a good 70% off the beaten track.
 That’s the best way to know the real culture otherwise you’ll just be following the tourist hoards.
 Some places can be heavily crowded with literally hundreds of people pushing you just to take the selfie of their lives (#NothingElseMatters).
 And you’ll notice some places are a bit overrated, so my suggestion is for you to gather some previous information about you want to see exactly.
 Hot tips: To have a reliable look & feel of an exact place you want to visit, watch amateur Youtube videos.
 Pictures always look good if taken from a particular perspective (everything has its best angles) and Instagram’s mission is to turn every crappy photo into a masterpiece, so rely on video or in case you prefer pictures, go for the unedited/no filter ones.

 #13.
 Ride on, dear fella